 You can set up the drives in RAID 0, RAID 1, or as two individual volumes.
 The F2-210 doesn’t feature a specific RAID, like Synology’s SHR.

 Once the drives are in place, setting up the software was straightforward using the TNAS PC software application.
 This app detects the NAS in the network and helps launch the server’s web interface.
-The first time you do this, a wizard will walk you tough the process of downloading and installing the operating system — called TerraMaster Operating System or TOS, currently at version 4.0 — on the server.
+The first time you do this, a wizard will walk you though the process of downloading and installing the operating system — called TerraMaster Operating System or TOS, currently at version 4.0 — on the server.
 Then, you’ll need to create user accounts, pick a RAID, and the server is ready.
 From then on, you can go back to its user interface to make any changes.

 One thing to note: In my testing, after the setup, the TNAS PC tool no longer detects the server.
 That said, make sure you remember to server’s IP address if you want to access its web user interface later.
 Or you can figure that out via your router’s interface.

 Since TOS is a Linux-based operating system, the F2-210 has a similar interface to Synology or Asus NAS servers.
 There’s a start button, a desktop with app icons, a Control Panel app for managing the server’s settings, and an Application App for adding/removing add-on features.